What is the Wildland Urban Interface (WUI)?

 Occluded

-Occluded WUI is an urban environment where structures abut an island of wildland fuels, such as a community park, open space, greenbelt or other natural area.
+Occluded WUI is an environment where structures abut an island of wildland fuels, such as a community park, open space, greenbelt or other natural area.

 Things to consider living in the WUI